ventojs/webstorm-vento/README.md

 #### Dependencies

-Most of the following steps are provided automatically when Gradle is used to build the plugin.
+Most of the following dependencies are provided automatically when Gradle is used to build the plugin.

 * Vento <code> >= v2</code>
 * Deno <code> >= v2.3</code>